crossphoton/diploy/README.md

   stop        stop a service with name

 Flags:
   -h, --help          help for diploy
-  -t, --toggle   Help message for toggle
+      --logs string   specify logs location (default "./diploy")

-Use "diploy [command] --help" for more information about a command.
+Use "diploy [command] --help" or "diploy help [command]" for more information about a command.
 ```

 **Extra:** Use `diploy server setup` to setup a systemd file.